tahoma2d/tahoma2d/doc/how_to_build_win.md

 - This will be used to create the `MSVC` project file.
 - [ ] If CMake was installed with Qt, no additional installation is required.
 - - Typical location of the CMake installed with Qt: `C:\Qt\Tools\CMake_64\bin\cmake-gui.exe`
-- [ ] If necessasry, install CMake, https://cmake.org/download/
+- [ ] If necessary, install CMake, https://cmake.org/download/

 ### boost
 - Boost 1.55.0 or later is required (tested up to 1.75.0).